 Accessibility statement

-Air France is committed to making its websites, intranet, extranet, software, mobile applications, and digital urban furniture accessible, in accordance with Article 47 of Law No. 2005-102 of February 11, 2005.
+Air France is committed to making its websites, intranet, extranet, software, mobile applications, and digital urban furniture accessible, in accordance with Article 47 of Law No. 2005-102 of February 11, 2005, and in alignment with the European Accessibility Act, Directive (EU) 2019/882.

 What is digital accessibility?